 Master's Programs Admissions Requirements

-Hold a B.A. or B.S. from a regionally accredited college or university.
-Acceptable degrees include those in counseling, psychology, or related human behavioral fields.
-If your degree is in a different discipline, a minimum of nine completed semester hours in psychology or closely related discipline is required.
-The following courses are recommended: Introduction to Psychology, Abnormal Psychology, Human Development and Personality Theory.
+- Hold a B.A. or B.S. from a regionally accredited college or university.
+Desireable degrees include those in counseling, psychology, or related human behavioral fields.
+Other degree fields will also be considered.

 The admissions committee will evaluate a standardized writing sample for all applicants.
 Once your online application is complete you can submit the required writing sample through the ETS Criterion Service.
 This will be an online, timed essay prompt with a pre-determined topic.
 Applicants will receive immediate feedback on the essay from the ETS Criterion Service and the scores will be sent directly to the SPC Admissions Office.
 Click here for detailed instructions.

 Submit a resumé or curriculum vita.
-Please email to your admissions counselor at firstname.lastname@example.org.
+Please email to the Admissions Office at firstname.lastname@example.org.

 Submit official copies of transcripts from each college or university attended, submitted in a sealed envelope with an authorized signature across the flap of the envelope.
-Transcripts can be mailed to:
+Official transcripts may also be sent electronically, directly from the college or university, to email@example.com.

 Enrollment Support Services, LIB 102